havario/workflows/dev/README.md

 ## Prepare the host

-If you need to install docker by yourself, follow the [official installation guide][4].
+If you need to install docker by yourself, follow the [official][4] installation guide.

 ## Pull the image